Anti-Inflammatory Diet Plan →

 Instructions

-5. In another bowl, mix your sour cream (or cream cheese), whisked eggs, and milk.
+4. In a medium bowl, mix your sour cream (or cream cheese), whisked eggs, and milk.

-7. Layer your ingredients. starting with noodles, then chicken sausage, olives or pimentos, then spinach or kale greens.
+5. Layer ingredients in casserole dish starting with noodles, then chicken sausage, olives or pimentos, then spinach or kale greens.

 Notes